How To: Purify Urine for Drinking with an Emergency Solar Still

 All North American birds are edible and therefore a good source of meat if you're trying to survive in the wild.
 This detailed video shows how to construct and bait an Asian bird trap snare.
 You'll need some 150lb test bankline, some twigs, an available young sapling and something to bait your trap, such as wild berries.

-Learn how to construct an improved version of the figure four deadfall trap.
+Learn how to make a primitive fishing hook / fishing gouge from completely natural materials in a wilderness survival situation.
 Learn how to survive in the wild.
 You never know when you'll be stranded on a desert island, lost in the deep woods, or be a contender for Survival, the TV show.
 This series of videos, by Hedgehog Leatherworks, brings you the basics in outdoor survival.
-Wilderness survival skills include fire starting, deadfall traps, primitive fishing, making jerky, rope & cordage skills, and more.
-For the outdoor enthusiasts, enjoy...
+Wilderness survival skills include fire starting, deadfall traps, primitive fishing, making jerky, rope & cordage ...

 How To: Build a shelter in the Savannah